nylas/nylas-ruby/README.md

 ### Using the Delta sync streaming API

 The streaming API will receive deltas in real time, without needing to repeatedly poll.

-#### MRI

-MRI uses EventMachine for async IO.
+It uses EventMachine for async IO.

 ```ruby
 cursor = nylas.latest_cursor